Top Real Estate Markets

 Since March 2022, the sharp rise in interest rates has resulted in falling average prices and more balanced inventory levels.
 In 2022, only 5 Ontario markets had positive growth in their average resale price, with most of them being hub cities in more remote regions of Northern Ontario (Thunder Bay, Timmins, and Sault Ste.
 Marie, alongside Sarnia and Kingston).
 During 2023, prices stabilized, with only 10 of 45 provincial board regions reporting year-over-year price declines.
 As we move through 2024 and beyond, it will be interesting to see how these more affordable, northern Ontario hub cities perform relative to southern Ontario.

 Another general trend for Ontario and the entire country: prices are up significantly when compared to pre-pandemic.
-It is relatively easy to pick your favourite market when most are appreciating fuelled by extreme demand relative to available housing supply.
-In Ontario, every market tracked by CREA ended the year with a higher sale price than its trailing 5-year average.
+It is relatively easy to pick your favourite market when most are appreciating fuelled by excess demand.
+In Ontario, every board region except Bancroft ended the third quarter of 2024 with a higher sale price than its trailing 5-year average (Q2-2019 through Q2-2024).

 Every market is different, but understanding available inventory levels alongside recent price and market trends can help prospective buyers and sellers make more informed decisions.
-A summary of all Ontario markets through the first quarter of 2024, sorted by largest to smallest for overall units sold, is presented below.
-Stay tuned for the 2024 second-quarter update of Ontario Market Report in July.
+A summary of all Ontario markets through the third quarter of 2024, sorted by largest to smallest for overall units sold, is presented below.
+Stay tuned for the Q4-2024 update of Ontario Market Report in January.

 At Royal LePage, we are the largest Canadian real estate company, with close to 20,000 licensed realtors across the country.
-In Thunder Bay, Royal LePage Lannon is the market leader, advising on more than 30% of all transaction volume.
+In Thunder Bay, Royal LePage Lannon is the market leader, advising on more than 30% of all transaction volume and recently winning the A.E.
+LePage Brokerage of the Year award.
 If you are looking to learn more about a particular market, historical transaction stats coupled with an agent specialized in your property type and location is a great way to do so.

 Thank you for taking the time to read this article.
 As you contemplate the next steps in your real estate journey, there are a variety of helpful online resources you can leverage, such as realtor.ca, the Canadian Mortgage and Housing Corp, and historical sales data and market insights from leading real estate websites like Zolo, Royal LePage, HouseSigma, and Wahi.